Niranjantakmare/TODO_App_React_Redux/README.md

 This is a sample react todo app with redux done step-by-step.
 This sample app was a part of react workshop.

+Hi...This is my first project in React with redux.
+If you find any tips, please share them with me and let me know what can pe improved. suggestions are most welcome.

 Check the React ToDO App Demo:

 https://user-images.githubusercontent.com/3508760/111904058-e2225780-8a6a-11eb-82e6-4c8fbdd1220a.mp4